annejungers/Challenge_wine_quality_deeplearning/README.md

 The accuracy on the test_set is 81%

-## Graphs to vizualize the training loss and the training accuracy
+bGraphs to vizualize the training loss and the training accuracy

 ![image](https://user-images.githubusercontent.com/84380205/132689245-bbbd28b7-4462-48c4-b2f2-3d864967c65a.png)